microsoft/devhome/docs/tools.md

       <comment>[Extra information about the name of your tool that may help translation]</comment>
     </data>
     ```
-1. Add a project reference from `DevHome` to your project
+1. Add a project reference from `DevHome.csproj` to your project
 1. Add a project reference from your project to `DevHome.Common.csproj` project under [/common/](/common)
 1. Create your XAML View and ViewModel.
 Your View class must inherit from `ToolPage` and implement [tool interface requirements](#tool-requirements).
 1. Update [NavConfig.jsonc](/src/NavConfig.jsonc) with your tool.
 Specifications for the [NavConfig.json schema](navconfig.md).